PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Boolean
 -  Default: no

 Turn off the packet cache.
-Useful when running with Lua scripts that can not be cached.
+Useful when running with Lua scripts that can not be cached, though individual query caching can be controlled from Lua as well.

 .. _setting-disable-syslog: